VerifyTests/Verify/docs/mdsource/naming.source.md

 The file prefix uses the test name.

+### UseTypeName

+A custom test name can be used via `UseTypeName`

+snippet: UseTypeName

+Will result in `CustomTypeName.MethodName.verified.txt`.

+snippet: UseTypeNameFluent

+Will result in `CustomTypeNameFluent.MethodName.verified.txt`.

 ### UseMethodName

 A custom test name can be used via `UseMethodName`

 snippet: UseMethodName

-Will result in `TestClass.TheCustomName.verified.txt`.
+Will result in `TestClass.CustomMethodName.verified.txt`.

 snippet: UseMethodNameFluent

-Will result in `TestClass.TheCustomNameFluent.verified.txt`.
+Will result in `TestClass.CustomMethodNameFluent.verified.txt`.

-`UseMethodName` will combine with any of the below `UniqueFor*`s.

 ## UniqueFor